Project Background

 The Team & My Role

-As an Experience Design Sr Associate, I lead the re-architecture of legacy components from audit through VQA testing across all platforms, collaborating closely with PMs, engineering, design leads, and our ADA Advisor.
+As an Experience Design Sr Associate, I lead the re-architecture of several legacy components from audit through VQA testing across all platforms, collaborating closely with PMs, engineering, design leads, and our ADA Advisor.

 Research & Discovery